MarkBiesheuvel/optimizely-labs/fx2/README.md

 1. In the top-right, click `Settings` and change the editor layout to `Tabs (columns)`
 1. Open the `HTML` tab
 1. Paste the content of the [`index.html`](./index.html) file
+    - You can use the "Copy raw content button"
 1. Open the `JavaScript` tab
 1. Click on the `JavaScript + No-Library (pure JS)` dropdown and change Language to `React`
 1. Paste the content of the [`react.js`](./react.js) file
+    - You can use the "Copy raw content button"
+    - Feel free to look through the code to see if you understand what it does
 1. Go to line 1 of the React code
 1. Paste the SDK key you copied in step 5 between the two apostrophes
 1. Go to line 2 of the React code